-One of the questions I get asked over and over again is what gear are you using.
+One of the questions I get asked over and over again is ‘What gear are you using?’, ‘How do you edit your photos?’
 Now I typically answer you each individually over DM but I thought I’d write a more in-depth blog post this way I can reference links to the exact products I use to make it easier for you!

 Below you will find information and links to all the equipment I use and travel with.
 Whether you are an experienced photographer or just starting out, this is everything you could need to create incredible travel and lifestyle content.

 Before we get started I want to be clear that great equipment can definitely make things a lot easier, but having good equipment can be just as powerful.
 It’s less about having the best gear as much as knowing how to understand the camera you’re working with and all in how you use it.
 Whether it’s a point and shoot, crop sensor, full frame or even an iPhone.
 If you have a basic understanding of compositions and lighting you can make magic with anything.

 I hope this post answers everything but if I left anything out please let me know in the comments below and I’ll be sure to respond back!